Pema Chödrön: Early life and education

 Chödrön was born Deirdre Blomfield-Brown in 1936 in New York City.
 She grew up Catholic.
-She attended Miss Porter's School in Farmington, Connecticut, and grew up on a New Jersey farm with an older brother and sister.
+She grew up on a New Jersey farm with an older brother and sister, and graduated from Miss Porter's School in Farmington, Connecticut.
 She obtained a bachelor's degree in English literature from Sarah Lawrence College and a master's degree in elementary education from the University of California, Berkeley.

 Career

 Chödrön began studying with Lama Chime Rinpoche during frequent trips to London over a period of several years.
 While in the United States she studied with Trungpa Rinpoche in San Francisco.
 In 1974, she became a novice Buddhist nun under Rangjung Rigpe Dorje, the sixteenth Gyalwa Karmapa.
 In Hong Kong in 1981 she became the first American in the Vajrayana tradition to become a fully ordained nun or bhikṣuṇī.